 As in any industry, building a digital product in real estate has its own unique set of challenges.
 Let’s outline them and dive into the solutions.

 The first major challenge is that older people constitute a large portion of the real estate industry.
-According to the National Association of Realtors, the average real estate agent is a 55-year old female.
-That said, it’s generally the case that older people are slower in adopting new trends, while also being less efficient with gadgets than, say, Millenials.
+According to the National Association of Realtors, the average real estate agent is a 60-year-old female.
+That said, it’s generally the case that older people are slower in adopting new trends, while also being less efficient with gadgets.

 While real estate agents get older, the opposite is true for market consumers.
-Millennials and Gen Z constitute the overwhelming majority of the consumers.
-What makes these two generations unique is their propensity to do everything online.
+Millennials constitute the overwhelming majority of consumers.
+What makes this generation unique is its propensity to do everything online.
 Additionally, they favor rich media experiences, good neighborhoods over property size, and excellent user experiences.

 - Accessibility

-The fact that older people are generally less tech-savvy brings up a few design challenges: accessibility, making complex products simple and intuitive, and keeping the balance among applying top-notch design patterns with the common ones to which users got used to.
+The fact that older people are generally less tech-savvy brings up a few design challenges: accessibility, making complex products simple and intuitive, and balancing top-notch design patterns with the common ones users are used to.
 Don’t get us wrong.
 All products should be intuitive.
 However, this should be of utmost importance for real estate.

-Internally, when designing software for agents, we politely call it the "grandma mode".
-This way it is easier to remember that the older family members are the target audience.
+Internally, when designing software for agents, we politely call it “grandma mode.”
+This way, it is easier to remember that older family members are the target audience.

 - Fast-paced technology development

-Additionally, things like AR, AI, Big Data are becoming more and more common.
-Regardless of age, it’s hard to keep track even for the tech savvies.
-Aside from the complexity of high-tech, it’s also a new challenge from the perspective of product design.
+Additionally, things like AR, AI, and Big Data are becoming more and more common.
+Regardless of age, it’s hard to keep track, even for the tech savvies.
+Aside from the complexity of high-tech, it’s also a new challenge from the product design perspective.
 New patterns require new solutions, which is exactly what product design can provide.

 Types of real estate platforms